The Success Of Society Run Amok: What Does 'The Purge' Say About Us?

 The worst villains in the series tend to be wealthy elites who enjoy private manhunts and deem certain citizens — such as homeless people or political opponents — expendable in their "spring cleaning."

 "Survival is the most important thing," Hendrix says, and that message resonates when so many people struggle just to make ends meet.
-In a climate where "safe safes" are frequently ridiculed, the Purge is literally about having no space that feels safe: "There are no safe spaces," Hendrix says.
+In a climate where "safe spaces" are frequently ridiculed, the Purge is literally about having no space that feels safe: "There are no safe spaces," Hendrix says.
 "Your house isn't safe, your store isn't safe, your family isn't safe.
 There is nowhere you can go to get away from, or be protected from, someone who wants to get at you."

 Numerous polls have found that Americans are feeling more divided than ever — so a story about losing common humanity feels relevant.
 Regardless of politics, The Purge movies share a sense of a decay of the American dream, and if horror movies serve as catharsis — and The Purge films live up to their name.